 SSL Configuration Settings

-To enable SSL support, the following settings must be correctly configured:
+To enable SSL support, the following settings must be correctly configured:- mode:

 - key_file: path to the server’s private key in PEM format